-This murder was only the tip of the iceberg, that began 47 days earlier, when the body of Rosa Vasquez (20) was discovered close to the Arguello boulevard entrance of the Golden Gate Park on May 29th 1973.
+This murder was only the tip of the iceberg, that began 47 days earlier, when the body of Rosa Vasquez (20) was discovered close to the Arguello Boulevard entrance to the Golden Gate Park on May 29th 1973.
 She had been strangled and thrown from the nearby road.
-Almost three years earlier Donna Ann Lass disappeared from the Sahara Tahoe Hotel on September 6th 1970 after finishing her shift as a nurse.
-A few months earlier in June she had moved to South Lake Tahoe, from San Francisco, where she had previously been employed as a nurse at the Letterman General Hospital in the Presidio, near the Paul Stine murder scene.
-Curiously Rosa Vasquez was also employed at the Letterman General Hospital as a keypunch operator.
+Almost three years earlier, Donna Ann Lass disappeared from the Sahara Tahoe Hotel on September 6th 1970 after finishing her shift as a nurse.
+A few months earlier in June she had moved to South Lake Tahoe from San Francisco, where she had previously been employed as a nurse at the Letterman General Hospital in the Presidio, near the Paul Stine murder scene.
+Curiously, Rosa Vasquez was also employed at the Letterman General Hospital as a keypunch operator.
 A keypunch is a device for delivering punch holes at specific locations on a card face, to carry information for a relevant task.
 This was apparent on two cards possibly mailed by the Zodiac Killer, when the 13-Hole postcard was received on October 5th 1970, along with the Pines card on March 22nd 1971, albeit prior to the murder of Rosa Vasquez.
 She had been a resident of 834 Bush Street, close to the collective of the Good Times newspaper at 2377 Bush Street, where Zodiac suspect Richard Gaikowski worked as an editor for the publication (although the Good Times had produced its last offering by the turn of 1973).

 Some researchers believe that Lawrence Kane and the Zodiac Killer may be one and the same, trailing Donna Lass from San Francisco to South Lake Tahoe, having lived at 217 Eddy Street, close to Mason and Geary Streets in San Francisco at the time of the Paul Stine murder.
-Latterly, working near Donna Lass at the Sahara Tahoe Hotel, according to former law enforcement officer Harvey Hines.
+Latterly, working near the workstation of Donna Lass at the Sahara Tahoe Hotel according to former law enforcement officer Harvey Hines.
 Is it possible he returned in 1973?.
 Both Donna Lass and Rosa Vasquez murdered, having worked at the same hospital, inside of three years seems unusual, albeit probably coincidental.
 The identity of the Zodiac Killer may never be known, but did he continue his reign of terror beyond the murder of Paul Stine on October 11th 1969?